EN 10025 Steel: Standard Overview and International Equivalents

 In practical applications, common tank plate material grades include ASTM A516 Grade 70 for refinery tanks and carbon steel plates for fuel and oil storage.
 For low-temperature applications such as LNG tanks, steel sheet for the oil & gas industry must provide enhanced impact resistance and cryogenic toughness to ensure long-term reliability.

-In oil & gas projects, tank plate material selection is primarily driven by design pressure, operating temperature, stored media, and applicable construction codes such as API 650, API 620, and ASME Section VIII.
+In oil & gas projects, tank plate material selection for oil tank material and pressure vessel steel applications is primarily driven by design pressure, operating temperature, stored media, and applicable construction codes such as API 650, API 620, and ASME Section VIII.

 The following grades are widely specified as tank plate or gas steel plate materials in oil & gas storage tanks, separators, and pressure-containing equipment.